Browning Strike Force HD PRO

 Videos are shot at 1296x720 w/ audio.
 Much like the pictures, you will see an improvement in color.
 These day videos are really good, but not the top-notch quality you see in the Browning Recon Force & Spec Ops cameras (1920x1080 resolution cameras).

-Night videos display huge, consistent flash range.
-The night videos are first-rate.
+Night videos display a bright, consistent flash range.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.